jayasampreethreddy/EDA-of-Titanic-Dataset/README.md

 ## Summary

 This project aims to predict outcomes using advanced machine learning techniques.
 By leveraging a dataset containing relevant features, we apply robust algorithms to analyze patterns and make accurate predictions.
-Key files include the dataset, model implementation script, and this README file that provides a comprehensive overview.
+Key files include the dataset and model implementation script.

 ## Approach